 Providing annual benefit coverage specifically for employees to pay for education opportunities has proven to be valuable for both developing skills and boosting employee retention for organizations.
 The magic of this benefit comes from being able to align the learning and development options that employees take to the skill needs of the business.

 Get Started Today

 Are you looking to take meaningful steps toward solving a skills gap or talent shortage at your organization?
-D2L Wave is an upskilling education solution that simplifies professional development for organizations.
-The platform is free—you pay only for the courses your employees take.
+Brightspace provides upskilling education solution that simplifies professional development for organizations.
 See how easy it is to connect employees to education options that support business strategy.
-Learn more about D2L Wave.
+Learn more about Brightspace for Corporate eLearning.